Axway/platform-management-docs/content/en/docs/release_notes/09_00_00_relnotes.md

 ## Improvements

-* Updated the Platform Management user interface to provide more consistent look and feel, page layouts, tables, and form views with other Amplify Platform services' UIs
+* Updated the Platform Management user interface to provide more consistent look and feel, page layouts, tables, and form views with other Amplify Platform services' UIs.
-* Updated the layout of the organization _Usage_ view to group entitlements and their usage and quotas under each subscribed product
+* Updated the layout of the organization _Usage_ view to group entitlements and their usage and quotas under each subscribed product.
-* Added improved form validation interactions; fields are now validated during interaction and display messages to help guide users to provide valid inputs
+* Added improved form validation interactions; fields are now validated during interaction and display messages to help guide users to provide valid inputs.
-* Added "dirty form" detection; users are now presented with a confirmation when attempting to navigate away from a form view in which changes have been provided without saving
+* Added "dirty form" detection; users are now presented with a confirmation when attempting to navigate away from a form view in which changes have been provided without saving.
-* Added Agent and Central asset events to organization _Activity_ view
+* Added Agent and Central asset events to organization _Activity_ view.
-* Improved consistency and completeness of response samples in Platform Management API documentation
+* Improved consistency and completeness of response samples in Platform Management API documentation.

 ## Fixed issue

-* Fixed an issue where filters may not apply on the **Mobile Backend Services** Push Notification _Subscribed Devices_ table view
+* Fixed an issue where filters may not apply on the **Mobile Backend Services** Push Notification _Subscribed Devices_ table view.